 Trusted Tree Removal & Tree Service Experts in Kenosha, WI

-Kenosha Tree Services provides professional hedge and shrub trimming throughout Kenosha and across Kenosha County, helping homeowners and businesses keep landscapes clean, healthy, and well-maintained year-round.
+Kenosha Tree Services provides professional hedge and shrub trimming for residential and commercial properties throughout Kenosha, WI, helping homeowners and businesses keep landscapes clean, healthy, and well-maintained year-round.
 Backed by 20+ years of hands-on experience, we trim, shape, and manage overgrown hedges and shrubs to improve curb appeal, maintain clean property lines, and prevent overgrowth from crowding walkways, driveways, windows, siding, and outdoor living spaces.

 Request Your Free Estimate